 IN A COOL, DRY PLACE

-- Keep bananas, tomatoes, potatoes, lemons, and limes in a cool, dry area, not in the fridge.
+- Keep bananas, tomatoes, potatoes, lemons, and limes in a cool, dry area; not the fridge.

-- Mushrooms can be kept in a cool, dry place and should only be washed just before use.
+- Mushrooms can be kept in a cool, dry place.
+Should only be washed just before use.

 - Eggplant should be stored in a cool area and used within a couple of days of purchase.